kevinhahn11/cs32-projects/Project 4/README.md

 A video game based on the old arcade game 'Dig Dug', circa 1982

 # Description
-‣ The object of the game is to find all hidden Oil Barrel objects and proceed to the next level without getting caught by the AI, also known as the Protesters
+‣ The objective of the game is to find all hidden Oil Barrel objects and proceed to the next level without getting caught by the AI, also known as the Protesters

 ‣ The Regular Protesters (in dark blue) only follow the player when you, the Frackman (holding a pickaxe), are in their line of sight